robinweser/fela/docs/api/bindings/fe.md

 Fe is a convenient replacement for `createElement`.<br>
 It is heavily inspired by [glam](https://github.com/threepointone/glam) and basically works the same.

-Fe directly renders inline style objects, which are passed to JSX components.<br>
+Fe directly renders inline style objects, which are passed to the `css` prop of JSX components.<br>
 It uses [FelaComponent](FelaComponent.md) internally.

 ## Usage
 Fe is especially made to replace `createElement` when using JSX.<br>
 The best way to achieve that, is to use the `/* @jsx fe */` override.

 ```javascript
 /* @jsx fe */